skip to main |

 Dr. Belle had managed my AIHA after it was diagnosed in March, and O’Leary took over after she left.
 He was there for my relapse in July, and he was there but not there for my relapse in October, which is what this post is about.

-2 weeks, well after the steroids were tapered off.
+Those with a taste for my full chronological history can read these posts.
+But here is the brief review: My March AIHA responded overnight to high-dose steroids, which is the standard first-line treatment.
+I was also receiving low-dose Rituxan, which went on for 12 weeks, well after the steroids were tapered off.
 As it turned out, the low-dose Rituxan acted as a substitute for the steroid, extending my AIHA remission.
 I got some IVIg at the end for good measure and was sent out into the world in June, red counts pretty much normalized but still Coombs positive.
 I relapsed three weeks later.

 I suspected I was relapsing because I noticed on a Tuesday that my urine was starting to turn a darker color -- an orange-red, which is the byproduct of the dead husks if red blood cells being passed through the kidneys.
 By Friday I was in O’Leary’s office, a CBC confirmed my suspicions, and I was back on high-dose steroids.
 Again, they worked like a charm.
 Overnight my urine turned yellow.
 As I began to recover, O’Leary threw in four once-weekly doses of standard-strength Rituxan, which is a common procedure with AIHA.
 I was continued on the steroids and he began to taper them down.
 My red counts achieved a certain stability, though the hemoglobin (HGB) remained just shy of normal and I remained Coombs positive, though less so than at relapse.

-The doctor’s p
+The doctor’s plan

-ning of October 4 came around, things were looking pretty good.
+When the morning of October 4 came around, things were looking pretty good.
 In early September I had been stepped down from 8 mg of methylprednisolone daily to 4 mg.
 I was a bit nervous about this, going to the lowest dose, but my office visit CBC actually showed a very mild improvement in the reds, so my mind was put at ease somewhat.

-step down even further, which came as a bit of a surprise to me.
+Dr. O’Leary seemed pleased as well -- so much so that he felt it was time to step down even further, which came as a bit of a surprise to me.
 He wanted me to start taking my 4 mg pill every other day, as opposed to every day.
 “This will give your body a chance to recover, get used to not having the steroids,” he said.

-“Well, we have to do it sometime,” he said, “and you seem to be responding well.”
+“Do you think this is a bit too soon?,” I asked.“Well, we have to do it sometime,” he said, “and you seem to be responding well.”

 This sounded logical enough to me, though I had an intuitive feeling we were potentially starting to skate on some thin ice.
 But there was no harm, I figured, in following the doctor’s orders and giving it a try.
 We agreed to meet again in a month.
-Marilyn and I left his office, had lunch at a Vietnamese restaurant, and figured we’d get on w
+Marilyn and I left his office, had lunch at a Vietnamese restaurant, and figured we’d get on with our lives as we had before.

 Code orange

-I told myself: “No, this couldn’t be happening.”
+And so, that very day, I took no steroid.
+And lo, by the next day my urine was suspiciously orange.
+And I told myself: “No, this couldn’t be happening.”
 But over the weekend there was a definite urinary color trend.
 I knew I was hemolyzing again.

 I called the doctor’s office on Monday the 8th and reported to the nurse: My urine is turning orange-red, which probably means I am hemolyzing because that is what this symptom has meant in the past.
 And can I have a CBC order faxed to my local lab so that we can just verify whether I am right or wrong?